Statement of Purpose 2022

-Pilgrims Corner Fostering provides important information about the registered company and is a requirement under the Fostering Services (England) Regulations (2011) and National Minimum Standards for Fostering (2011).
+Pilgrims Corner Fostering Service (hereafter called PCFS) provides important information about the registered company and is a requirement under the Fostering Services (England) Regulations (2011) and National Minimum Standards for Fostering (2011).
 It is for anyone who needs to know about our fostering service including:

-Any person working for the purpose of Pilgrims Corner Fostering
+Any person working for the purpose of PCFS

-Any child placed with a Foster Carer by Pilgrims Corner
+Any child placed with a Foster Carer by PCFS

-Any parent of children placed with Pilgrims Corner
+Any parent of children or young people placed with PCFS